TristanCacqueray/tristancacqueray.github.io/content/emacs/tutorial.md

 > Note that these keys mostly work by default with readline (e.g. in bash).

-That covers 99% of my cursor movement needs, and with a little practice it's easy to get used to.
+This covers most cursor movements, and with little practices you can memorize the commands.
-In particular, notice how <kbd>ctrl</kbd> is used for short movement while <kbd>alt</kbd> makes longer movement.
+Notice how <kbd>ctrl</kbd> is used for short movement while <kbd>alt</kbd> makes longer movement.

 Checkout the `M-x help-with-tutorial` to get some practice.

-## Window navigation
+### Window navigation

 In this section I introduce how to manage the window layout.